 - Payment for Consular fee for processing the visa

-- An itinerary briefly decribing which cities to visit and entry exit cities.
+- An itinerary briefly describing which cities to visit and entry-exit cities.